 In other words, what you don’t know, your prepping mistakes… your blind spots… cheap advice off the Internet… these are the things that could cause you to not make it when disaster comes.

 I’ve put together the ultimate list with dozens upon dozens of mistakes preppers have made.
 Now I’m not expecting people to stop making mistakes – after all, that’s how we learn – but it’s nice to be able to avoid some of them and to shorten the learning curve.

 Focusing all your efforts on stockpiling food is so easy.
 All you have to do is spend some money.

 But when S really HTF, the skills you know are going to be the ones that matter.
 There will be a constant risk of all your food disappearing, as well as your guns, ammo, and everything else.

 Since we’re preparing for the worst-case scenario, it’s quite possible that society will never go back to normal even after a year, 5 years, or even 10.
 So you need to know how to procure drinkable water, how to grow or hunt food, and possibly even barter your skills to get what you need.

 Two is one, one is none, right?
-The big problem about Doomsday is that no one knows exactly how it will unfold.
+The big problem with disasters and emergencies is that you don’t know exactly how they’ll unfold.
 It’s hard enough to predict election results, let alone how an entire society will reshape following a mass catastrophe.